MisterVVP/poor-man-s-cache/README.md

 - Revisit multithreading on server
 - Test edge case scenarios
 - Integrate valgrind checks into CI
-- Add docker image to releases and create helm chart
 - More corouties
 - Work on error responses from cache server
 - Support key expiration, support more operations.